On the verge of burning out from 80-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of Dodge.

 What’s on the menu?

-Developing a menu in small town Narrowsburg, New York, isn’t like planning a menu in Brooklyn.
+Developing a menu in small-town Narrowsburg, New York, isn’t like planning a menu in Brooklyn.
 “We knew that this town needed a restaurant, but we weren’t quite sure how people were going to respond,” says chef Paul Nanni, who co-owns The Heron in Narrowsburg with his partner, Marla Puccetti.
 Nanni had worked at Aquavit and Maggie Brown in New York City, while Puccetti was an executive producer for TV shows.
 The couple left the city in 2011.

 Their restaurant has a core menu of about eight dishes, but Nanni has gradually worked in more adventurous offerings, such as tripe, tongue and octopus.
 Customers are on board when such ingredients are prepared perfectly and sold confidently by front of house staff, Nanni says.
-Sourcing, however, can be tricky.
+Food sourcing, however, can be tricky.
 Narrowsburg is surrounded by farms that supplement what Nanni can grow in his home garden, but finding purveyors for specific ingredients took time.

 “Coming from the city, you get a delivery every day,” Puccetti says.
 “Up here, the delivery schedule is crazy.
 The reps for beer and stuff don’t come around at all.”